apache/spark/docs/sql-programming-guide.md

 {% endhighlight %}

 ## Running SQL on RDDs
-One type of table that is supported by Spark SQL is an RDD of scala case classes.
+One type of table that is supported by Spark SQL is an RDD of Scala case classes.
 The case class defines the schema of the table.
 The names of the arguments to the case class are read using reflection and become the names of the columns.
 Case classes can also be nested or contain complex types like Seqences or Arrays.
 This RDD can then be registered as a table and used in subsuquent SQL